 As Pastor and some of his followers started to move westward in their canvassing, they found even more prospects.
 Soon West Allis seemed to look even more promising than West Milwaukee as a place to start a congregation.

-The Lord continued to bless the work of Pastor Motzkus and the budding congregation, and the Mission Board determined there was sufficient interest to start a congregation.
-The Synod made a down payment on a triangular lot on the west side of S. 58th St. and they built a small portable chapel there.
+The Lord continued to bless the work of Pastor Motzkus and the budding congregation, and the synod's Mission Board determined there was sufficient interest to start a congregation.
+The synod made a down payment on a triangular lot on the west side of S. 58th St. and they built a small portable chapel there.

 On May 14, 1914, the chapel was dedicated in a worship service.
 Though many of the members worshipping at the new chapel already had memberships at area Lutheran churches, they were enthusiastic about forming this new congregation.
 The founding members set up meetings to ogranize the congregation and draw up a constitution.
 At the fourth meeting, held on October 15, 1914, the name Nain was chosen for the congregation, the constitution was adopted, and Nain Evangelical Lutheran Church was organized according to the laws of the State of Wisconsin.

 In June 1915, the young congregation formally joined the Wisconsin Synod as a self-supporting congregation and was no longer considered a “mission.”
-The zealous members did not hesitate in starting a Sunday school, meeting together for Bible study, and forming the Nain Ladies Aid.
+The zealous members did not hesitate in starting a Sunday School, meeting together for Bible Study, and forming the Nain Ladies Aid.

 In 1916, Pastor Motzkus accepted a divine call to serve in Cameron, WI.
 Walter Keibel, a 1916 seminary graduate, was called to replace Pastor Motzkus and become the new pastor of young Nain.

 In the next few years, the Lord blessed Nain with good growth.
-By 1919, it became apparent that the congregation were outgrowing the humble chapel.
+By 1919, it became apparent that the congregation was outgrowing the humble chapel.
 Members began looking for land, and they soon found six lots available on the corner of S. 57th and W. Mitchell Streets.
 Right away in 1921, they adopted a resolution to build a parsonage for Pastor Keibel and his young family.
 A church building was to follow.

 As the congregation continued to grow, it became more and more apparent that a new church would need to be built sooner rather than later.
 Quite possibly it was no more apparent then, when on Christmas Eve of 1921, the floor of the crowded chapel gave way under the heating stove.
 Thankfully, no one was hurt.